Translate

 This one is a Subalpine warbler.

-It was late afternoon and we needed to be on the opposite side of the river.
-Usually, this would entail circumnavigating Sevilla but on this occasion, we had decided to try crossing the Rio Guadalquivir on the small car ferry that takes you across the river to Coria del Rio.
-We were not even sure if we could get on to it, as the slipway was very steep and not helped by the ebbing tide.
-But all went well, a payment of €4.30 and we were across the river.
+It was late afternoon, and we needed to be on the opposite side of the river.
+Usually, this would entail circumnavigating Sevilla, but on this occasion, we decided to try crossing the Rio Guadalquivir on the small car ferry that takes you across the river to Coria del Rio.
+We were still determining if we could get on to it, as the slipway was steep and not helped by the ebbing tide.
+But all went well, with a payment of €4.30, and we were across the river.

-"I messed up with the focus"
+"I messed up with the focus."

-Ancient Olive trees line the route up to the visitor centre,
+Ancient olive trees line the route up to the visitor centre,

 The Storks seemed as miserable as us in the damp mist and gloom.

-Below the visitor centre lies the La Rianzuela, a large lagoon, water flows in from the
+Below the visitor centre lies the La Rianzuela, a large lagoon.
+Water flows in from the

 Arroyo de Majalberraque.
 It offers two hides to watch the birds.

-Here a Marsh Harrier hunts in the early morning mist.
+Here, a Marsh Harrier hunts in the early morning mist.

 A Grey Heron catches what little light there is.

-We chance on a sleeping Barn Owl, in the Tamarisk.
+We chance on a sleeping Barn Owl in the Tamarisk.

 At the rear of this neglected building, we found a colony of Black-Crowned Night Herons roosting, just as if they were in the trees or scrub.